SBU-BMI/ImageLoader/README.md

 ```
 docker exec -it quip-imageloader imageloader -src <full path to manifest file> -collectionname <my collection> -username <username> -password <password>
 ```

+The collection must be created before any images are loaded, otherwise, the loader will throw an error.

 Loading map files:

 Map files to be loaded must reside somewhere in the main QuIP data folder.
 This folder must contain the appropriate manifest file.